GDG-Zagreb/GDG-App-Core/README.md

 	* Propose event
         * Search
 * Map
-    * Preview all GDG on the map
+    * Preview all GDGs on the map
     * See GDG details
     * Search GDG nearby
 * Messaging